Joecstarr/thesis/sections/tabulation/arborescent/weighted_planar_trees/construction.md

 ##### Weighted Planar Tangle Trees
 <!-- prettier-ignore-end -->

-Our construction to this point has been concerned with the notation for knots, we now give a modification of this notation for tangles.
-A tree, as in {prf:ref}`wpt-construc-fig-9`, can be modified to represent a tangle by allowing a **"free" bond** to be attached to a vertex, that is, to allow bands to have a non-plumbed plumbing square.
+Our construction to this point has been concerned with the notation for knots and links.
+We now give a modification of this notation for tangles.
+A tree, as in @wpt-construc-fig-9, can be modified to represent a tangle by allowing a **"free" bond** to be attached to a vertex, that is, to allow bands to have a non-plumbed plumbing square.
 We can realize the non-plumbed square, as a Conway circle for a two string tangle.